J&J Medical Connect

 • The prevalence of bacteriuria at baseline was 6.4% in the pooled INVOKANA group and 6.5% in the pooled placebo/sitagliptin group (control).
 This prevalence was higher in women.
 The number of patients with bacteriuria at week 12 did not differ between the INVOKANA group (7.7%) and the control group (6.3%).

 • Among subjects with negative cultures at baseline, 3 out of 82 (3.7%) control subjects and 10 out of 207 (4.8%) INVOKANA subjects became bacteriuric at week 12, without evidence for dose-dependency in the INVOKANA group.
-Escherichia coli was the most common organism isolated at baseline and at study end.
+E. coli was the most common organism isolated at baseline and at study end.

 • INVOKANA treatment, relative to placebo/sitagliptin treatment, was not a significant predictor of UTI (after adjusting for other possible risk factors)